nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

 > info **Hint** Use JavaScript date arithmetic to schedule jobs relative to the current date.
 For example, `@Cron(new Date(Date.now() + 10 * 1000))` to schedule a job to run 10 seconds after the app starts.

-You can supply additional options as the second parameters to the `@Cron()` decorator.
+You can supply additional options as the second parameter to the `@Cron()` decorator.

 <table>
   <tbody>